fernancoder/Microsoft-Bot-Framework-RestBot/README.md

 This bot connector allows you to build node.js applications accessible via http

 ## Instalation
-- Execute from command line:
+- Create a new node.js application executing this from command line:
 ```bash
 $ mkdir test_httpbot
 $ cd test_httpbot